MJMenni/What-I-See/server/README.md

 ### POST /api/login

-This endpoint handles logins from existing users.
+Handles login from existing user and gets that user's data.

-Should come in this shape:
+Comes in this format:

 ```json
 {